SciML/SciMLBenchmarks.jl/README.md

 - Training of physics-informed neural networks (PINNs)
 - Surrogate comparisons, including radial basis functions, neural operators (DeepONets, Fourier Neural Operators), and more

+The SciML Bench suite is made to be a comprehensive open source benchmark from the ground up, covering the methods of computational science and scientific computing all the way to AI for science.

 ## Rules: Optimal, Fair, and Reproducible

 These benchmarks are meant to represent good optimized coding style.
 Benchmarks are preferred to be run on the provided open